Cerberus-Agency/midsouthcoatings/pages/applications/residential.md

   order: 4
 ---

-# RESIDENTIAL APPLICATIONS:

-## COLOR YOUR HOME, FOR LIFE.
+# COLOR YOUR HOME, FOR LIFE.

 ![](static/img/MSC-residentialapps-inset.jpg)